DOVERE / AVERE BISOGNO DI / MI SERVE / BISOGNA

-This week I want to unravel the mystery in the usage of three different Italian verbs which have a similar translation into English, and because of this are, sometimes, tricky to use.
+This week I want to unravel the mystery in using three different Italian verbs that have a similar translation into English.
+Because of this, they are sometimes tricky to use.

 I am talking about the verbs dovere – avere bisogno di – servire.

 They all express a need.
 Nevertheless, they can’t be used indifferently to say in Italian I need or I must.
 Hence, you need to know when it is correct to use one or another.

 What’s the difference between dovere, avere bisogno and servire?

 When you must, need or have to do something, you should opt for the verb dovere.
 An infinite (non-conjugated) verb always follows dovere in this instance.